AjayShukla007/Journey_100dayOfCode/Readme.md

 - Solved Pow(x, n) on leetcode with tc of O(n^2) and sc of O(1) Beats 85.33% in runtime and 63.1% in Memory with JavaScript

 ### day 76 of #100DaysOfCode
-- Completed styling OverlayLogo Component
+- Completed styling OverlayLogo Component of RTPS video web app
 - Learning Bit Manipulation

 #### Bit Manipulation: